-All units ordered and supplied with a factory-installed disconnect switch (+AJFD) require a Class fuse for branch circuit protection to meet the 100 kA SCCR for the drive, see Table 38.
+All units ordered and supplied with a factory-installed disconnect switch (+AJFD) require a Class fuse for branch circuit protection to meet the 100 kA SCCR for the drive.

-- If a circuit breaker is used, the SCCR rating is less than 100 kA.
-See Table 38 for more details. - The product code of the drive determines the specific Class fuse.
-The product code is stated on the product label.
+If a circuit breaker is used, the SCCR rating is less than 100 kA.

+- The product code of the drive determines the specific Class fuse.
+The product code is stated on the product label. - For more details on the fuses and circuit breakers, see Table 39.